embEDUx/documentation/src/background/evaluation.md

 Setup | `git clone git://git.buildroot.net/buildroot` | `git clone -b dizzy git://git.yoctoproject.org/poky.git`
-Configuration | `make menuconfig` | Configuration is happening in conf files, although there is also a GUI Output | Bootloader, Kernel, RootFS, Toolchain | SD Card Image Platform Support | - | Common platforms are supported or available through so called *Board Support Packages (BSP)*, otherwise manual configuration can be done
+Configuration | `make menuconfig` | Configuration is happening in conf files, although there is also a GUI Output | Bootloader, Kernel, RootFS, Toolchain | SD Card Image Platform Support | - | Common platforms are supported or available through so called *Board Support Packages (BSP)* or can be added manually.
-Software Support | - | Common software is available, otherwise can be added by creating own recipes
+Software Support | - | Common software is available or otherwise can be added by creating own recipes Up-to-dateness, compared to consumer distributions | - | Poor

 ### Conclusion
 As we want to have a highly dynamic system, where we still offer up-to date